 Vice Chair: Debbie Byrne (Byrne Sewing)

-Business Members: Dave Fermier Jr (Bucks-Mont Party Center), Chris Fleming (Federal Realty), Steve Gieseler (Gieseler Insurance Agency Inc), [vacancy]
+Business Members: Mason Chant (Chant Industries), Dave Fermier Jr (Bucks-Mont Party Center), Steve Gieseler (Gieseler Insurance Agency Inc), [vacant]

-Support Staff: Samantha Bryant (Borough Manager), Steve Ascher (Council Liaison), David Holewinski (Mayor, President of New Britain Civic Association)
+Support Staff: Amanda Zimmerman (Borough Manager), Steve Ascher (Council Liaison), David Holewinski (Mayor, President of New Britain Civic Association)

 The Community & Business Committee is a Borough committee comprised of business professionals, residents and Borough officials working together to create an environment that attracts targeted businesses, promotes our current businesses, and enhances the quality of life for residents and visitors alike.
 The Committee members have been instrumental in helping to create a ‘Main Street Plan’ for New Britain Borough.
 This plan includes new commercial and residential properties, such as the ‘University Village’ section of Butler Avenue near Delaware Valley University.